Q: What’s the weather like in Ten Sleep Canyon?

 Q: Where can I buy groceries?

-A: Dirty Sally’s General Store (on U.S. 16/Ten Sleep’s main street) now carries groceries.
+A: Dirty Sally’s General Store (on U.S. 16/Ten Sleep’s main street) carries groceries from Worland local Loyd Craft Farms.
 They have a great selection of organic goodies, locally grown produce, ice cream, baked goods, and coffee.
 The Pony Express (Ten Sleep’s gas station) has some basics, too.
 If you can’t find what you need at those stores, you’ll have to head to Worland (west of Ten Sleep) or Buffalo (east of Ten Sleep).

 Q: Where can I stay?